Jose Miranda Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins' 3.86 team ERA ranked 13th among all MLB pitching staffs.
+- The Marlins' 3.86 team ERA ranked 13th among all league pitching staffs.

-- Cueto takes the mound for his first start of the season for the Marlins.
+- Alcantara (0-0) gets the start for the Marlins, his second of the season.

-- In his last appearance on Tuesday, Oct.
-4, the 37-year-old right-hander started the game and went seven innings against the Minnesota Twins.
+- His most recent appearance came on Thursday against the New York Mets, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.